 Exercise and I are no friends.
 I wouldn’t even call us associates.
-Since I could remember, I was always gifted the blessing of a fast metabolism.
+Since I could remember, I was always gifted the blessing of a fast metabolism although I usually follow a healthy diet like the ones from ReportsHealthcare.
 All my friends poked fun of my eating habits because I could inhale a five-course meal and complain of hunger a few hours later; this is not the case anymore.
 The good genes and a lack of awareness harvested into a life with no physical activity.
 As all good things come to an end, I noticed my consumption intake was starting to catch up to me.
 I never worked out a day in my life until I stepped into a gym when I was 19 years old.
 Everything was very intimidating, and I didn’t realize how much of a lifestyle this could result in.
 I eventually got a Houston personal trainer to help me learn how to use all the exercising equipment.

 Fast forward to a few years later and a couple of yoga classes here and there and I found myself registering for Tough Mudder (12.3-mile obstacle course, electric shocks, and mud everywhere-no biggie).
 My boyfriend, who finished it in July 2012, managed to convince a few friends and me to sign up for the Norcal Tahoe 2012 event.

 After paying, I started to realize how much of a bad idea this was.
 I couldn’t even run a mile without gasping for air, how could I possibly do an event called Tough Mudder?
 Let alone in three months?

 Training began immediately; after fits, breakdowns, and tears, a little bit of the top supplement to build muscle and camaraderie is what kept me going!

 My team and I before the race.
 Everyone loved our team name, which roughly translates to Badass.
 Hence, the posing in the front row.